21st-22nd February 2026 - time to get your dream home started!

 Virgin plots and remotely located conversion opportunities can be an entirely different prospect so some serious consideration, and not inconsiderable cost, may be required.
 A common pitfall is to assume that because there are electricity supply poles in the vicinity, it will be possible to tap into that source.
 Remember that if you have to cross someone else’s land to do this, there may well be an additional cost involved.

 Most properties will require a mains water supply and a drainage connection, too, if you’re within a sensible distance of a sewer.
+Here’s how to connect your home to mains water and sewerage facilities.

-Most plots and properties are within a reasonable distance of a mains water supply.
-Those that aren’t are usually serviced by a private borehole.
-These are expensive to drill, but once approved by the Drinking Water Agency, will provide you with your own mineral water supply.
+Those that aren’t connected to a mains supply are usually serviced by a private borehole.
+These are expensive to drill, but once approved by the Drinking Water Inspectorate, will provide you with your own mineral water supply.

 To find out your options, contact your local water company who can arrange for a new supply and will quote for all the work required to bring connections to your site.
 You will need to fill in an application form and provide a 1:500 site plan showing the plot boundary and entry points – they’ll then work out a scheme and a price for you based on that.

 Your ground worker would then be responsible for connecting this supply to the house.
-Any trenches dug will need to be inspected by the water company (who will want 21 days’ notice) before they are back filled.
+Any trenches dug will need to be inspected by the specified water company (who will want 21 days’ notice) before they are back filled.
 Water pipes are usually 25mm or 32mm polypropylene lengths, which are laid at a depth of at least 750mm and no more than 1,350mm, bedded on pea gravel to prevent damage.

 For ease of identification, water supply pipes and associated conduits are always coloured light blue.